Welcome to a new series starting with this post entitled Food For Thought, and this is part one.

-Whenever current events or situations arise that catch my interest, I would like to open a debate about it.
+Whenever current events or situations arise that catch my interest, I would like to open a debate about them.
 It can range from lighthearted topics, such as dilemmas or “what would you do” type of debatable subjects, or some heavier, more serious conversations.

 Let me just get started so you have an idea of the types of discussions I am referring to.